-For all current product recalls and information visit www.recalls.gov.au.
-You can also subscribe to receive alerts for the goods you sell.
+For all current product recalls and information visit the recalls section of the Product Safety Australia website.
+You can also subscribe to receive email updates for the goods you sell.

 Have I contacted the peak industry body or association?

 These organisations may provide useful product safety information for your industry.
-Find your industry association by searching the Directory of government and business associations at www.business.gov.au
+Find your industry association by searching the Directory of government and business associations.

 Should my business consider liability insurance?

 Liability insurance provides cover against claims where the goods you have sold or supplied have caused injury, death or damage.
-Find out more by visiting the Liability insurance page at www.business.gov.au
+Visit the liability insurance page on the Business website for more information.

 Are my business records accurate and can I identify individual products in my invoices?